open-lambda/ReqBench/README.md

 4. run it

 ## About Dataset
 The `requirements.csv` file provided in this repository contains `requirements.txt` files retrieved from the BigQuery GitHub Repository public dataset.
 The public dataset was last modified on Nov 26, 2022 and was retrieved on Sep 12, 2023.

-The raw requirements have been pip-compiled with Python 3.10 on Sep 21, 2023.
+From the public dataset, we selected all repositories that were last updated after April 21, 2022 (Ubuntu 22.04 release date) and contained a requirements.txt file.
+This dataset comprises 9,678 unique requirements.txt files.
+The raw requirements have been pip-compiled using `compile.go` with Python 3.10 on Sep 21, 2023.

+## Run pip-compile
+To use `compile.go`, the input `requirements.csv` should have at least two columns: `id` and `raw` (representing the `requirements.in` file you want to compile).
+The script will sequentially run pip-compile using each row in the `raw` column.
+You can enable multi-threading by adjusting the `NUM_THREAD` constant.

+`compile.go` generates two output files: `output.csv` and `failed.csv`.
+If the pip-compile process succeeds, the result will be stored in the `compiled` column and written to the `output.csv` file.
+In the event of a pip-compile failure, the `compiled` column in `output.csv` will remain blank, and the corresponding row will be written to the `failed.csv` file.

 ## Generate Workload
 `requirements.csv` is a file that contains a bunch of `requirements.txt`.